ritgit24/Chatbot_React/README.md

 *An intelligent chatbot*

+## Demo Video
+Here is the link to a demo video of my application : https://drive.google.com/file/d/1Rx8fQzIrlMjhVwpl14oe6lVsOGSxeF-H/view

 I have made a Chatbot named "ASK ME ANYTHING" using OpenAI API with the frontend in React JS and Backend in Golang.

 I have created various pages in this appication inckuding a login page, Signup page and The Chatbot interface.